Corey Graves: Personal life

-As of 2020, Polinsky and his ex-wife, Amy (Schneider) Polinsky, have three children together.
-He also has a younger brother, Sam, who wrestles for the National Wrestling Alliance and the Mexican promotion CMLL under the name "Sam Adonis", and had gotten mainstream notoriety in the United States for having a pro-Donald Trump gimmick in CMLL.
+Polinsky is of Hungarian descent.
+His father and younger brother are also involved in professional wrestling.
+His father Dan is a professional wrestling promoter, and his younger brother Sam is a professional wrestler best known under the ring name "Sam Adonis", and has notably competed in Mexico for Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide, and the National Wrestling Alliance (NWA).
+As of 2020, he and his ex-wife, Amy (Schneider) Polinsky, have three children together.

-Polinsky is a professional piercer, after training as an apprentice at the request of a friend of his who needed a piercer in his tattoo shop.
-He has worked in the Naughty Vibrations shop in Greensburg, Pennsylvania and in a shop named True Image in New Kensington, Pennsylvania.
+Outside of professional wrestling, Polinsky is a professional piercer.
+After training as an apprentice at the request of a friend of his who needed a piercer in his tattoo shop, he has worked in the Naughty Vibrations shop in Greensburg, Pennsylvania and in a shop named True Image in New Kensington, Pennsylvania.
 Polinsky is known for his numerous tattoos.
 He got two of them before the age of 16 with his parents' permission, and after turning 18, got sleeve tattoos on both his arms, made up of several clearly visible and separate tattoos tied together with designs.
 He also has tattoos on his neck, and has the words "stay down" tattooed across his knuckles.

 Polinsky is described as a typical yinzer and often shows pride in being from Pittsburgh on WWE programming, often mentioning his bar-hopping on Pittsburgh's South Side and mentioning his favorite places to visit.
 He did, however, admit that upon joining the WWE commentary team he had to significantly tone down his natural Pittsburghese dialect only to see fellow Pittsburgh native Pat McAfee become successful on WWE commentary because of it.

-In early 2019, Graves' ex-wife posted a picture to her Instagram page stating that Polinsky had been having an affair with WWE wrestler Leah Van Dale, known by the ring name Carmella.
+In early 2019, Polinsky's ex-wife posted a picture to her Instagram page stating that Polinsky had been having an affair with WWE wrestler Leah Van Dale, known by the ring name Carmella.
 The post was deleted shortly after and it was confirmed that the pair had already been separated and were already in the divorce process.
 Their relationship was later profiled in the 9th season of the reality show Total Divas.
 In October 2021, Van Dale and Polinsky got engaged.
-The two were married on April 7, 2022., in October 31, 2022, his wife revealed in her instagram account, that she had an ectopic pregnancy, which caused a miscarriage.
+The two were married on April 7, 2022.
+In October 31, 2022, his wife revealed in her instagram account, that she had an ectopic pregnancy, which caused a miscarriage.
+On May 1, 2023, the couple announced they were once again expecting on Instagram.
+On November 8, 2023, their son was born.
+On April 29, 2025, Polinsky and Van Dale announced that they were expecting their second child.
+In October 10, 2025, they welcomed their second child.